These FAQs contain information like: how to continue to work digitally and safely, varying your current funding obligations and volunteering issues.

 What can my organisation do to help?

 If your organisation has paid staff, you need to balance protecting your staff, with supporting the people who use your service.
 Are you in a position to be able to offer support to your members with regular telephone contact rather than face to face?
 While people are self-isolating having someone call can help to reduce feelings of social isolation.
-If you feel that your staff or volunteers would benefit from something more structured than this, emotional wellbeing advice can be found here and includes contact numbers for people who need support.
+If you feel that your staff or volunteers would benefit from something more structured than this, emotional wellbeing advice and includes contact numbers for people who need support.

 Argyll TSI are also co-ordinating a “Keep in Touch” telephone support service which people can self-refer to by completing a simple online form.